evanhumphry/me/docs/docs/index.md

 `
 vim ~/.bashrc
 `

-Add to the command to the end of the file
+Add the alias at the end of the file.

 `
 alias mycommand='cd ~/some/directory